 Recipes for cookies, salads, desserts, etc. are popping up all the time that include “candied bacon”.
-It would be helpful to know “HOW” to make Candied Bacon, right?
+It would be helpful to know “HOW” to make this treat, right?
 Well… it’s EASY!

 Candied bacon can be used in salads, on appetizers, or even in ice cream.
-I used this batch of candied bacon in some homemade Candied Bacon Ice Cream.
+I used this batch in some homemade Candied Bacon Ice Cream.
 Amazing!

-Sprinkle approximately 1½ – 2 teaspoons brown sugar over the length of each piece of bacon.
+Sprinkle approximately 1½ – 2 teaspoons brown sugar over the length of each slice.

 After turning the bacon over and dragging the pieces in the brown sugar syrup on the foil, continue baking for the rest of the baking time, until the bacon is done and dark in color.

-Remove the bacon strips to a wire rack and let cool completely.
+Remove the bacon strips from the foil, and transfer them to a wire rack.
+Let the candied bacon strips cool completely.

 Recipe Source: http://www.davidlebovitz.com/2008/03/candied-bacon-i-1/

-- Brown sugar (can use dark or light-I use dark)-will need 1½-2 teaspoons per slice of bacon
+- 12 teaspoons Brown sugar (can use dark or light-I use dark)-will need 1½-2 teaspoons per slice of bacon

 - Preheat oven to 400 degrees.
 Cover a baking sheet with aluminum foil (or a silicone mat).